Roof Cleaning Katy TX: Why Soft Wash Is the Only Right Method

 - Apply soft wash solution.
 A sodium hypochlorite mix (essentially diluted bleach with surfactants) is applied to the roof using low-pressure equipment.

 - Rinse.
-The roof is rinsed with low-pressure fresh water.
+The roof may be rinsed with low-pressure fresh water.
 Sometimes the rinse step is omitted on light staining and the next rain handles it.
-We typically rinse at the end to make the result visible immediately.
+The rinse decision should be confirmed in the written scope.

 - Final landscape rinse.
 Plants get another fresh-water rinse to dilute any runoff.

-For more on overall service pricing, see our Katy pressure washing cost guide.
+For more on overall service pricing factors, see the Katy pressure washing cost guide.

 Will Soft Washing Damage My Plants or Grass?

 Not when done correctly.
-The pre-rinse and post-rinse steps dilute any runoff to safe levels.
-We've never lost a customer's landscaping in seven years of work in the Katy area.
-The plants directly under downspouts and in the splash zone get the most attention because they're the most exposed.
+The pre-rinse and post-rinse steps are used to dilute runoff and reduce plant exposure.
+The plants directly under downspouts and in the splash zone need the most attention because they're the most exposed.

 What can damage your landscaping: a contractor who skips the rinse steps, uses too-strong of a chemistry mix, or doesn't water the plants afterward.
 Always ask any contractor what their landscape protection process is before booking.